smxi sgfxi svmi :: basic options and use

 -

 To change color scheme.
-0 is standard, default, single color, the default for your console; 1 is script default colors; 2 is a gray/blue type theme; 3 is a earth type color theme.
+0 is standard, default, single color, the default for your console; 1 is script default colors; 2 is a gray/blue type theme; 3 is a earth type color theme (fine for dark/light or light/dark consoles); 4 is a darker scheme which is good for light background consoles.

 svmi -j2